Silver Brumby: Dawn

 The first mare to join Baringa's herd, Lightning and Baringa first saw her dancing in a spiral of silver mist on Quambat Flat.
 Though Lightning tried many times to (unsuccessfully) win Dawn over, she decided to run with the more compassionate Baringa.
 In the events of Silver Brumby Kingdom, Dawn is separated from the herd by a terrible flood and Baringa goes to search for her, eventually finding her on a small island in the middle of a river.
 By this time she has borne Baringa's foal, whom they name Kalina.
 Of interest is the fact that, though Baringa already has a herd, it is heavily implied in Silver Brumby Kingdom that Dawn is the mare he loves most, even to the extent of leaving his herd to search for her.
 Dawn is Moon's half-sister, and the two seem to be great friends.

 Moon

-The second mare to join Baringa's herd; was called the 'hidden one'.
+The second mare to join Baringa's herd, she was called the 'hidden one'.
 She looks and has the same hoofprint as her half-sister Dawn.
 Moon originally followed The Ugly One.
 Her first foal was a snowy white filly.